Geoscience Careers Beyond Academia

 Geoscience Career Profiles

-Note: if you would like to be one of the geoscientists profiled here, please fill out this career profile form.
+Note: if you have a job outside of academia and would like your profile to be included below, please fill out this career profile form.

 - Marc Airhart, Science Writer, Jackson School of Geosciences, University of Texas at Austin

 - David Applegate Senior Science Advisor for Earthquake and Geologic Hazards, US Geological Survey

 - Pranoti Asher, Manager of Education and Public Outreach programs, American Geophysical Union

 - Josh Chamot, Media Officer for Engineering/SBIR/STTR, NSF (and occasionally, freelance science writer)

 - Robyn Wright Dunbar, Senior Associate Director for Science and Engineering, Center for Teaching and Learning, Stanford University.
 You can also read her Stanford CTL biography.